The Popular Selling Whiskey Brands and Logos in the USA

-Spirits have different names in different countries – whiskey, scotch, vodka, rum, brandy – but are invariably appreciated by those who have learned to make them.
-The main difference between spirits lies in the raw materials.
+Spirits have different names in different countries, including whiskey, scotch, vodka, rum, and brandy, but are invariably appreciated by those who have learned to make them.
+The primary difference between spirits lies in the raw materials used to produce them.
 For example, rum is made from molasses, while vodka is made from a variety of fermentation products.

 Ballantine’s